Geeksdirectory/geeksdirectory.github.io/content/post/Sem7 final exam/MIS/Computer Based Information System (CBIS).md

-CBIS are those that make use of computer technology to perform some dedicated task
+CBIS are those that ==make use of computer technology== to perform some dedicated task

 ### The essential elements / components of a CBIS are: